Ramya-Ranjan/Loan-Approved/README.md

 # Loan-Approved
-I have implemented SVM on loan approved dataset to find out based on given features whether the loan will get approved or not.
+I have implemented SVM on loan approved dataset to find out whether the loan will get approved or not.